tdwg/tcs2/docs/tcs-terms.md

 **Comments**

 The `vernacularName` property can be used when a vernacular name is used  alongside a scientific name, which is the `taxonName`.
 If a vernacular name  is the only name, the `taxonName` property should be used.
+The object of the  `vernacularName` property can be a Taxon Name, but can also be another label  object, such as the GBIF [Vernacular Name](https://rs.gbif.org/extension/gbif/1.0/vernacularname.xml).

 **Examples**